shivadityajatar/Project-9-Honeypot/README.md

 ## Any unresolved questions raised by the data collected

-No such unresolved issue or question raised by the data collected.
-If more wait time was possible more number of attacks could have been observed for `amun` and `snort`.
+No such unresolved issue or question raised by the data collected so far.
+If more wait time was given/possible more number of attacks could have been observed for `amun` and `snort`.

 ## Resources